 As you walk the vineyards with Bill, he will point out not just the different vineyard and village characteristics, but also the very best places to exercise your cameras – and of-course where to eat!

 The Côte de Beaune and the Côte de Nuits in one day is a whistle-stop tour, but if you prefer to focus on one or the other (after some discussion of your preferences) there will be the chance for a more in-depth perspective – to add to (hopefully) your non-stop questions for Bill.
 Of-course, multiple days allow a greater opportunity for detail and producer visits.

-The cost of these programs is 600 Swiss Francs (about 500 Euros, plus 7.7% (Swiss) tax) for 1 person, or 450 Swiss Francs each for 2 or 400 Swiss Franc each for 3 visitors.
+The cost of these programs is 600 Swiss Francs (about the same in Euros, plus 8% (Swiss) tax) for 1 person, or 450 Swiss Francs each for 2 or 400 Swiss Francs each for 3 visitors.
 For more attendees, please see the ‘Special tours’ section below.
-Lunch is not included in the price of the program, but Bill will recommend a choice of restaurants (more limited in the winter months) – beforehand.
+Lunch is not included in the price of the program, but Bill will recommend a choice of restaurants – beforehand.

 Send your requirements directly to Bill, using the contact-form below.
 He’ll soon be in touch to organise dates and to perfect the programme for you.

 Simple, easy-to-understand terms and conditions can be found at the bottom of this page.

 These tours are for groups of four (4) or more people – and they just need extra logistics for transport.
 These tours may be for one day or multi-days.
 The multi-day option allows in-depth visits to the Côte de Beaune, the Côte de Nuits and also the unfairly forgotten regions of Chablis and Beaujolais – in the opinion of Bill, true parts of Burgundy and the regions offering the greatest value of all burgundy wine.